-- Alternative 1: Proposed Action Over a 10-year period, use gathers to remove excess animals in order to achieve and maintain the population within AML range, apply fertility control methods (vaccines and/ or IUDs) to released mares, establish a 60% male 40% female sex ratio, and a nonreproducing component of males (geldings). - Alternative 2: Alternative 2 is the same as Alternative 1 but would also include a non-reproducing female (i.e. spayed mares) portion of the population. - Alternative 3: Under Alternative 3, Gather and removal of excess animals to achieve and maintain wild horse and burro herd sizes within AML. - Alternative 4: No Action Continuation of Existing Management.
+- Alternative 1: Proposed Action Over a 10-year period, use gathers to remove excess animals in order to achieve and maintain within AML range, apply fertility control methods (vaccines and/ or IUDs) to released mares, establish a 60% male 40% female sex ratio, and a non-reproducing component of males (geldings). - Alternative 2: Alternative 2 is the same as Alternative 1 but would include a non-reproducing (i.e. spayed mares) portion of the population. - Alternative 3: Under Alternative 3, Gather and removal of excess animals to achieve and maintain wild horse and burro herd sizes within AML. - Alternative 4: No Action Continuation of Existing Management.

 The Action Alternatives were developed to achieve and maintain the established AML so as to ensure a thriving natural ecological balance, remove excess wild horses and burros from the range, prevent further deterioration to the range, and ensure the long-term management of wild horses within the NWHR.
-Fertility control treatments applied to released animals would assist with slowing population growth.
+Fertility control treatments to released animals would assist with slowing population growth.
 Under the No Action Alternative, no gather would occur, and no additional management actions would be undertaken to control the size of the wild horse and burro population at this time.
-The No Action Alternative would not achieve the identified Purpose and Need.
-The No Action Alternative does not comply with the WFRHBA, regulations, and the approved NTTR RMP (July 2004).
+The No Action Alternative does not comply with the WFRHBA of 1971, regulations, and the approved NTTR RMP (July 2004).
 However, it is analyzed in this EA to provide a basis for comparison with the other action alternatives, and to assess the effects of not conducting a gather at this time.